tock/book/src/development/syscall.md

     For details on exactly how these methods work and their return values, [TRD104]((https://github.com/tock/tock/blob/master/doc/reference/trd104-syscalls.md)
     is their reference document.
 Notice that there is no `subscribe()` call, as that is handled entirely in the core kernel.
+However, the kernel will use the upcall slots passed as the second parameter to `Grant<_, UPCALLS>` to implement `subscribe()` on your behalf.

     Note: there are default implementations for each of these, so in our water level sensor case we can simply omit the `allow_readwrite` and